7 Instant Messaging Rules for the Workplace

-By following these seven rules for appropriate IM use, you can avoid common pitfalls and make the most out of this effective and convenient communications tool.
+By following these seven rules for appropriate Instant Messaging on Workplace use, you can avoid common pitfalls and make the most out of this effective and convenient communications tool.

 Rule 1: Follow company policy.
 While some offices encourage IM use, others frown upon it.
 Find out what your company’s policy is and follow it.
 If your company doesn’t have an IM policy, then use common sense as your guide.

 Rule 2: Be professional.
 As with anything else you do in the workplace, keep your instant messages on a professional level.
 Refrain from bad-mouthing your co-workers, company or clients, or sharing too much personal information.
 Mistakes happen, particularly when you are messaging several different people at once, and you could send a message to the wrong person.
 Also, like e-mail, the content of your messages can be monitored and have HR and legal implications.

 Rule 3: Keep confidential information confidential.
 Don’t send confidential business information over IM.
 Because IM technology tends to be unsecured, with the added possibility that a public IM provider bypasses your company network security, it is all too easy for hackers to access your old conversation logs.

 Rule 4: Mind your Ps and Qs.
 Just because it’s IM doesn’t give you free license to drop the use of grammar, punctuation and correct spelling.
 After all, if you send a message full of errors, the recipient may question your professionalism or your written command of the language.
 Also, when you leave out punctuation and don’t follow proper sentence structures, you run the risk of confusing the person you’re writing to.